team2393/FRC2022/README.md

 Ran into two issues:
 * In spinner teleop test, which works fine on another laptop, the robot room laptop stops reacting to the joystick.
-  Looks like ongoing issue https://github.com/wpilibsuite/allwpilib/issues/3896
+  Looks like ongoing issue https://github.com/wpilibsuite/allwpilib/issues/3896 (resolved)
 * The Analog Devices gyro that we used last year only reports 0 degrees, never updating.
-  Looks like known issue https://docs.wpilib.org/en/stable/docs/yearly-overview/known-issues.html?highlight=gyro
+  Looks like known issue https://docs.wpilib.org/en/stable/docs/yearly-overview/known-issues.html?highlight=gyro (avoid by using pigeon)

 Next:
 * Drivetrain: Add gyro (pigeon), odometry, trajectory generation, autonomous drive
+* Test new REV power distribution and pneumatics hub
 * Vision processing on raspberry pi
 * Prepare for reading tilt angle in case we need that to climb
 * Start skeleton software for any expected robot component: Ball pickup, ball ejection, climber/arm, ...